danjenson/notes/courses/stats-270/lecture-5.md

     then there exists a $k-1$ dimensional sufficient statistic.
   - To construct it, let $\bar{f}(x)=\frac{1}{k}\sum_{i=1}^k f_i(x)$, without
-    loss of generality, we can assume $\bar{f}(x)>0\;\forall x\in\mathcal{Y}$ because that would imply that all densities are 0.
+    loss of generality, we can assume $\bar{f}(x)>0\;\forall x\in\mathcal{Y}$ because that would imply that all densities for that $x$ are 0, so that $x$ point can be excluded from the sample space.
   - Define $S_1(y)=\frac{f_1(y)}{\bar{f}(y)}$ and
     $S_k(y)=\frac{f_k(y)}{\bar{f}_k(y)}$.
 So, assume $\bar{f}(x)>0\;\forall
     x\in\mathcal{Y}$.